 After four semesters of foundational training in our #8 ranked Lawyering Skills Program, you'll have a wide range of innovative electives to choose from to help you carve a path to justice.
 Regardless of which courses interest you, you'll develop the strategic, analytical, and transactional skills to change the lives of your clients and impact your community.
 We specialize in educating attorneys who can succeed from their first day on the job.

-Earn a JD Certificate in one of the following areas:• Alternative Dispute Resolution
+Earn a JD Concentration in one of the following areas:• Intellectual Property Law

 Law isn’t practiced in classrooms—it’s practiced in the real world of law firms, corporations, and courtrooms.
 In order to be successful as an attorney from your first day on the job, you need to have practical experience.
 Our nationally recognized Community Legal Clinics offer you the opportunity to develop real legal experience before you graduate in an environment designed to develop the courtroom-ready skills that employers seek in career applicants.